You are here

 - abnormal vaginal bleeding or spotting between periods

 Tests and Diagnosis

-If you have symptoms of PID, your health care provider will do a pelvic exam and take swabs to test for chlamydia and gonorrhea.
-During this exam, your health care provider will also feel for pain or tenderness in the internal organs.
-Your health care provider may send you for an ultrasound to look for other reasons for your symptoms.
+If you have symptoms of PID, your health care provider will do a pelvic exam and take swabs to test for sexually transmitted infections.
+They should also do a pregnancy test.
+During this exam, your health care provider will feel for pain or tenderness in your lower abdomen.
+Your health care provider may send you for an ultrasound.

 Download and print this page (below).